ipublikuj/doctrine-crud/docs/en/index.md

 	doctrine: IPub\Doctrine\DI\OrmExtension
 ```

+This extensions extends [Kdyby/Doctrine](https://github.com/Kdyby/Doctrine) extensions, so therefore you have to remove extensions definition for Kdyby/Doctrine.
+Configuration is same as for Kdyby/Doctrine.

 ## Usage

 At first you have to create CRUD service for given entity.
 It can be easily created in neon configuration: